One of the keys ways to help students develop their reading skills is to help them find something they’re interested in reading about.

 PUBLIC PROFILER/WORLD NAMES:

 Public Profiler/World Names is a great web tool that will easily (and for free) let you map the origin of your last name and see how far its spread throughout the world.
 You can read a BBC news article about it.
-NOTE: It seemed to be having technical problems the last time I updated this list.

 It’s accessible to English Language Learners and to everybody else.
 It can be used in a variety of ways.
 I’ll be making it into a combination history/geography lesson, for example.
 Where are the names located and what are some reasons/events do you think got them to go there?